geoscixyz/gpg/content/induced_polarization/induced_polarization_measurements_data.rst

 The following lists a few factors affecting whether to choose time domain or frequency domain survey types:

 - Time domain methods are the most common since the IP signal is measured directly.
 The decay signals are small, such as millivolts or microvolts, so the signal-to-noise ratio can be a problem.
 Stacking many repeat measurements is required.
 - Frequency domain methods require significantly smaller source currents and are less sensitive to some sources of noise.
-However the effects of EM coupling can be severe, and need to be removed. ("EM coupling" is an un-wanted signal which arises from inductive interactions (like a transformer) between conductive near-surface ground and the wires carrying transmitter current.
+However the effects of EM coupling can be severe, and need to be removed. ("EM coupling" is an unwanted signal which arises from inductive interactions (like a transformer) between conductive near-surface ground and the wires carrying transmitter current.
 It can completely hide IP effects when it is severe).
 - See Smith, 1980, for a comparison of time domain and frequency domain results recorded using three different instruments over the same ore body.
 Such studies are rare because of the cost, so this is an interesting examination of the pros and cons of various ways of measuring IP.

 References
 ==========

-    Smith, M.J., 1980, Comparison of induced polarization measurements over the Elura orebody, The Geophysics of the Elura Orebody, Cobar NSW, ASEG, 1980, 77-80.
+    Smith, M.J., 1980, *Comparison of induced polarization measurements over the Elura orebody, The Geophysics of the Elura Orebody, Cobar NSW*, ASEG, 1980, 77-80.